Undergraduate Research Awards

-3. What types of expenses can I use my $1,000 award towards?
+3. What types of expenses can I use my $1,000 scholarship towards?

-Your UGRA will be deposited in your Financial Aid account, but you may use the funds in any way you like.
-Many students use these funds to pay for their time; they are able to spend time working on their research rather than taking a job to cover living expenses and tuition.
+It's important to note that the UGRA is a scholarship.
+Therefore, your UGRA will be deposited in your Financial Aid account.
+If you have a balance due on your account, the UGRA will be credited towards that balance.
+If you have already paid your tuition, the funds may be refunded to you and you may use the funds in any way you like.
+Many students receiving a refund use these funds to pay for their time; they are able to spend time working on their research rather than taking a job to cover living expenses and tuition.
 Some students use the funding to contribute to travel that is necessary for their research.
-Others still use their funds to purchase research tools, supplies, or equipment.
+Others use their funds to purchase supplies.

 4. What is required of me if I receive an award?